 First-time landlord FAQ

-Realistic UK average from listing to tenant moving in: 4-6 weeks.
+Realistic UK average from listing to tenant moving in: 4 to 6 weeks.
 Faster if the property is well-priced, well-photographed, and in a high-demand area.
-Slower (8-12 weeks) for unusual properties, properties priced above market, or November/December (lowest letting season).
+Slower (8 to 12 weeks) for unusual properties, properties priced above market, or November/December (lowest letting season).

-No — letting without permission breaches your mortgage terms.
+No, letting without permission breaches your mortgage terms.
 Lenders can demand immediate repayment or repossession, and your insurance is invalidated for any tenant-related claims.
-Always either get consent-to-let in writing (typically free or ~£100, valid 6-24 months) or remortgage to a buy-to-let product.
+Always either get consent-to-let in writing (typically free or around £100, valid 6 to 24 months) or remortgage to a buy-to-let product.

 Use an agent if: you're not local, you don't have time for tenant calls, you're letting your first ever property, or you're letting an HMO.
 Self-manage if: you live within 30 minutes of the property, you have evenings free for occasional repair calls, and you're confident on the legal compliance side.
 Many landlords use tenant-find-only services (one-off fee, no ongoing cut) as a middle ground.

 Self-manage with OpenRent (£29 listing) is the cheapest legitimate route.
-Add: free tenancy template from gov.uk or the NRLA, free DPS deposit protection, HomeLet referencing at £25-£40 per tenant.
+Add: free tenancy template from gov.uk or the NRLA, free DPS deposit protection, HomeLet referencing at £25 to £40 per tenant.
 Total minimum setup outside of mandatory compliance certificates: under £100.
-Mandatory compliance is non-negotiable and adds £400-£800 to setup.
+Mandatory compliance is non-negotiable and adds £400 to £800 to setup.

 Skipping the inventory.
-A landlord without a written inventory and dated photos almost always loses deposit disputes — the tenant's word is taken over the landlord's.
-Spending £80-£200 on a professional inventory clerk for the first tenancy is one of the highest-ROI decisions you'll make as a new landlord.
+A landlord without a written inventory and dated photos almost always loses deposit disputes, the tenant's word is taken over the landlord's.
+Spending £80 to £200 on a professional inventory clerk for the first tenancy is one of the highest-ROI decisions you'll make as a new landlord.

 LWR Group